scobru/shogun-core/wiki/core.md

 The `ShogunCore` class is the main entry point for the Shogun SDK, providing access to:
 - Decentralized database (GunDB)
-- Authentication methods (traditional, WebAuthn, MetaMask)
+- Authentication methods (traditional, WebAuthn, Ethereum)
 - Plugin system for extensibility
 - RxJS integration for reactive programming